plone/documentation/manage/deploying/front-end/nginx.rst

     proxy_http_version              1.1;
     add_header X-Cache-Status $upstream_cache_status;

-Create a /var/www/cache directory owned by your nginx user (usually www-data).
+Create a ``/var/www/cache`` directory owned by your nginx user (usually ``www-data``).

 Limitations:

-* Nginx does not support the vary header.
+* Nginx does not support the ``vary`` header.
-  That's why we use proxy_cache_bypass to turn off the cache for all authenticated users.
+  That's why we use ``proxy_cache_bypass`` to turn off the cache for all authenticated users.

-* Nginx does not support the s-maxage cache-control directive.
-Only max-age.
+* Nginx does not support the ``s-maxage`` cache-control directive.
+Only ``max-age``.
   This means that moderate caching will do nothing.
 However, strong caching works and will cause all your static resources and registry items to be cached.
   Don't underestimate how valuable that is.

 Enabling gzip compression
 =========================

-Enabling gzip compression in Nginx will make your web sites respond much more quickly for your web site users and will reduce the amount of bandwidth used by your web sites.
+Enabling gzip compression in nginx will make your web sites respond much more quickly for your web site users and will reduce the amount of bandwidth used by your web sites.

-Instructions for enabling gzip in Nginx:
+Instructions for enabling gzip in nginx:

 * https://varvy.com/pagespeed/enable-compression.html
 * https://www.nginx.com/resources/admin-guide/compression-and-decompression/